dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 #### Checking the License

 When an eBPF program is loaded into the kernel, the verifier inspects which helper functions it uses.
-If any of those helpers are marked “GPL-only,” the program must declare a GPL-compatible license, as described in the licensing documentation.
+If any of those helpers are marked “GPL-only,” the program must declare a GPL-compatible license.

 ::details-box
 ---
-:summary: But how can you check if the helper function in use is GPL-licensed?
+:summary: But how can one check if the helper function in use is GPL-licensed?
 ---

-The most reliable way is to inspect the Linux kernel source and look for the `<helper-function>_proto` definition.
+It’s not the most convenient approach, but you can determine this for each helper function by checking the Linux kernel source for the corresponding `<helper-function>_proto` struct definition.

 For example, the prototype for `bpf_probe_read_user_str()` is [`bpf_probe_read_user_str_proto`](https://codebrowser.dev/linux/linux/kernel/trace/bpf_trace.c.html#bpf_probe_read_user_str_proto), where the `.gpl_only` boolean field indicates that the helper is restricted to GPL-licensed programs.
 ::

 ::details-box
 ---
-:summary: Does that mean I also have to license by user-space part of the eBPF application as GPL?
+:summary: Does that mean one also has to license the user-space part of the eBPF application as GPL?
 ---

+Not really.
 When it comes to user space, your eBPF loader code and supporting libraries do **NOT** need to be GPL-licensed, only the in-kernel eBPF program does.

-This separation allows companies and projects to keep user space tooling under permissive licenses while still relying on GPL-only helpers in the kernel.
+This separation allows companies and projects to keep user space tooling under permissive licenses while still running GPL-licensed code in the kernel.
 For more details, see the [eBPF Licensing Guide](https://ebpf.io/blog/ebpf-licensing-guide/).
 ::

-To show this on the example, look inside the `ebpf-hello-world/lab4/hello.c` file and you'll find `bpf_probe_read_user_str()`, `bpf_map_update_elem()` and `bpf_map_lookup_elem()` - but notice there’s no license definition anywhere in the code:
+To demonstrate this, open the `ebpf-hello-world/lab4/hello.c` file.
+You’ll find calls to helpers such as `bpf_probe_read_user_str()`, `bpf_map_update_elem()` and `bpf_map_lookup_elem()` - but notice there’s no license definition anywhere in the code:
 ```c [hello.c]{6, 11, 16}
 SEC("tracepoint/syscalls/sys_enter_execve")
 int handle_execve_tp(struct trace_event_raw_sys_enter *ctx) {